About Emergency Services

 The Department administers and provides for emergency services communications; hazardous materials spill response; disaster planning; fire, rescue and emergency medical services training; Fire Marshal investigations; the Superfund Amendment and Reauthorization Act; and Public Education programs.

-Director Kagel leads a staff of over 200 employees executing a $17M budget in carrying out the Department's Mission of promoting and assisting in providing safety and security to Chester County citizens so they can work, live and grow in a healthy and safe community.
+The Mission of the Department of Emergency Services is to promote and assist in providing safety and security to Chester County citizens so they can work, live, and grow in a healthy and safe community.